This category has been viewed 227230 times

 Almond Milk, Homemade Pure Almond Milk by Tarla Dalal

-Here is how to make pure, soothing and tasty Almond Milk with a mild touch of vanilla!
+Here is how to make pure, soothing and tasty Almond Milk!
 This pure Almond Milk is rich in protein and iron, and wonderful for endurance athletes.
 It is a good substitute for milk for lactose intolerant people.

 It has a pleasant taste, which can be enhanced further with a dash of honey.
 You can ....

 16 May 12